CILT Level 5

 Enrolling and completing a CILT qualification will help you pursue your career goals and get that pay rise you have wanted.
 Employers see CILT as a recognised qualification and rate it highly.

 Course fee GBP2,176.00 (VAT at 20% must be added to this if you are intending to study within the European Union)

 Course duration: 15-18 months (based on average study time of 5 hours per week)

-If you would like to talk to one of our team for advice on the best way forward for you and for your future career, or to discuss the best options for you, call us now on +44(0) 1530 276 590 or 07717758352, or email us at: email@example.com.
+If you would like to talk to one of our team for advice on the best way forward for you and for your future career, or to discuss the best options for you, call us now on +44(0) 1530 276 590 or email us at: email@example.com.